13 Employee Theft Statistics You Should Know

 With all of the information about the seriousness and frequency of employee theft, you may feel like there is not much that a company can do.
 Fortunately, there are multiple steps that an organization can take to protect itself.

-12. 42% of employee theft is detected by tips
+12. 42% of employee theft is detected by inside tips (ACFE)

 Employees are more likely to detect theft by fellow co-workers than any other company stakeholder.
 Creating a system for employee tip reporting (via email, web, or phone); conducting company training to encourage whistleblowing; and building healthy dialogue between employees, management, and leadership can go a long way to help detect theft.

-Unfortunately, companies cannot be completely protected against fraud, but having a dedicated fraud prevention program can save your business money even when fraud is committed.
-Beyond the more than 40% savings in fraud response, companies with a dedicated fraud prevention program saved money in remediation efforts and in fines and penalties.
+Unfortunately, companies cannot completely protect against fraud—but having a dedicated fraud prevention program can save your business money even when fraud is committed.
+Less than a quarter of all companies have a budget to protect against employee fraud.
+Those with a dedicated fraud prevention program saved money in remediation efforts, fines, and penalties.

 Bottom Line

 Employee theft, and theft in general, can be a concerning topic for many organizations and their leaders.
-With the statistics covered above, you can provide a strong case to implement theft prevention measures like security cameras, inventory controls, an employee tip hotline, cybersecurity software, and employee background checks.
-An understanding of the issue and implementation of these measures can help protect your business and lessen the impact of employee theft at your workplace.
+With the above statistics, you can provide a strong case to implement theft prevention measures like security cameras, inventory controls, an employee tip hotline, cybersecurity software, and employee background checks.
+Understanding the issue and implementing these measures can help protect your business and lessen the impact of employee theft at your workplace.